Benefits and Effects of a Creatine Supplement

 BodybuilderWhile many professionals use some form of creatine supplement, many others, "natural" bodybuilders, feel that it is not necessary to supplement with this substance which is produced naturally in the body.
 Whatever the source, the body uses creatine which helps the cells of muscle tissue to retain enough energy for physical activities such as running, swimming, or weight lifting...especially at competitive levels.
 However, many athletes find that they only can compete at such levels with the aid of a creatine supplement.

-Not only do high level athletes experience high level assistance from increased creatine in their systems, in many ways, including increased muscle size, strength, and endurance, but, even seniors have found that in addition to these benefits, creatine supplementation seems to help mental acuity and brain function.
+Not only do high-level athletes experience high-level assistance from increased creatine in their systems, in many ways, including increased muscle size, strength, and endurance, but, even seniors have found that in addition to these benefits, creatine supplementation seems to help mental acuity and brain function.
 Some researchers believe that there is evidence that there may be one additional benefit...the reduction of the risk of some cancers.

-One warning, however, while creatine levels can affect athletic performance, some sports seem to benefit more than others.
+One warning, however, is that while creatine levels can affect athletic performance, some sports seem to benefit more than others.
 Those requiring short bursts of intense acitivity, such as weight lifting and sprinting, will probably benefit the most.
 The longer and steadier the acivity, such as running a marathon, the less benefit from creatine in any form, including a creatine supplement.

-The body stores and uses energy in the body by a process which relies on stores of a substance known as ATP (Adenosine triphosphate), a coenzyme which helps transport energy in cells.
+The body stores and uses energy in the body by a process that relies on stores of a substance known as ATP (Adenosine triphosphate), a coenzyme which helps transport energy in cells.
 ATP is especially necessary during those brief, intense periods of activity mentioned earlier.
 Creatine helps prevent depletion of the body's stores of ATP.

 The good news is that, unlike many other supplements that athletes like to use, a creatine supplement is relatively benign, but, younger people should avoid its use as it can affect various factors such as hair growth, height, and penis size.